HJEC/readme-example/README.md

 const [value] = useState(0);
 ```

+- The "React Devtools", and "Redux Devtools" extensions for Google Chrome are invaluable resources for information.
+You can avoid writing a lot of unnecessary Console.log's by using these tools correctly.

+---

-### CSS / SCSS
+### CSS

-+ At the moment we are following the **BEM** convention for naming css classes.
+- At the moment we are following the **BEM** convention for naming css classes.
   You can read succinct documentation about that here: [link](https://css-tricks.com/bem-101/)

-+ Use **comments** in your CSS/SCSS files to break down the styles into sections, and also clearly explain more complicated rules.
+- Use **comments** in your CSS/SCSS files to break down the styles into sections, and also clearly explain more complicated rules.

-+ Lay out your elements & classes in the same order.
+- Lay out your Stylesheet elements & classes in the same order.
 This should follow a general pattern from top to bottom:

 1. Generic Classes / Main body of an element
 2. Specific elements
 3. Pseudo classes and effects / animations.
 4. Media Queries

-+ Lay out your style rules for each element / class in the same pattern.
+- Lay out your style rules for each element / class in the same pattern.
 This helps team-members to predict what your css will look like and save time.
 Generally this should be something like:

 ```
 .example-class{